josemotta/IoT.Starter.Pi.Lumi/README.md

             return new ObjectResult(example);
         }

 The `HttpPost` operation get `remote` and `code` parameters to blast the command through the IR output.
-Please see again the details at `SendRemoteCode` below:
+The details at `SendRemoteCode` are shown below:

         public virtual IActionResult SendRemoteCode([FromRoute]string remote, [FromRoute]string code) {